bjherger/blog_posts/convoy_interviewing/Finding the right job in Machine Learning.md

  - **ML algorithms:** [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) (free PDF) is a great reference, and can be paired with its big brother [Elements of Statistical Learning] for anything than needs a more thorough treatment
- - **SQL:** This is one of those 'use it or loose it' topics, and I've found [HackerRank's SQL quizzes](https://www.hackerrank.com/domains/sql) a great way to brush up on syntax and get the gears turning again
+ - **SQL:** This is one of those 'use it or lose it' topics, and I've found [HackerRank's SQL quizzes](https://www.hackerrank.com/domains/sql) a great way to brush up on syntax and get the gears turning again
  - **Deep Learning:** Though this is a rapidly changing field, [The Deep Learning Book](https://www.deeplearningbook.org/) provides a surprisingly lasting foundation, and is a great reference